Nachowarrior/railcore.github.io/customization/tool_offset_z_configuration.md

 G10 L2 P2 X0.00 Y0.00 Z0.00
 ```

 The reason is that RRF will only save the tool offset if 1) it's set by probing (which we aren't doing) or 2) it was originally read from the config-override.g file.
 So we have to put it in there manually and restart the duet.
-THEN we can make subsequent change permanent with:
+THEN we can make subsequent change permanent with: (in the console?)

 ```
 M500